kristjank/ark-presentation-ots-2018/PITCHME.md

 ACES Services create and execute Service Contracts, which can be anything from uploading a file to a storage blockchain, performing value transfers, creating smart contracts, executing code on blockchain based computing platforms, or interacting with IoT hardware.

+Services request information from listeners to confirm whether their requirements have been fulfilled.
+The service provider does not need to run a listener of their own.

 Example services:
 - ARK->ETH channel service: https://github.com/ark-aces/aces-ark-ethereum-channel-service